 Net Metering Pakistan

 Electricity demand in Pakistan has reached its highest level, while the energy supply is insufficient to meet people’s needs.
 The gap between energy demand and supply is growing over time.
 Electricity tariffs are consistently rising, and the resulting bills have a significant impact on people’s per capita income.
-There are several reasons why people are shifting towards solar energy from grid energy.
+There are several reasons why people are shifting from grid energy to solar energy.
 However, a new issue emerged: how consumers can use solar energy at night or during periods of low sunshine.
-Solar consumers began to consider generating extra energy from solar panels to offset compensation policies through net and gross Metering.
+Solar consumers began considering generating excess energy from solar panels to offset compensation under net and gross metering policies.

-The government supports solar consumers in different ways to achieve the country’s clean and green energy objectives.
+The government supports solar consumers in various ways to achieve the country’s clean, green energy objectives.

 What Is Net Metering?

-Net Metering is a billing technique that permits the public to generate electricity through solar panels and contribute to the grid.
+Net Metering is a billing mechanism that allows customers to generate electricity with solar panels and contribute it to the grid.
 Through net Metering, homeowners and businesses receive credits for surplus electricity generated by their solar panels.

-According to government policy, people with a three-phase connection to hybrid and on-grid systems can use a net metering facility.
+According to government policy, people with a three-phase connection to hybrid or on-grid systems can use net metering.

 Net Metering Process In Pakistan

-When Solar Panel Brands in Pakistan produce more energy than needed, the extra power is pushed to the grid, and based on this excess energy, the owners of solar systems receive credits.
-These credits can be used in the evening, at night, or when panels produce less electricity than needed.
+When Solar Panel Brands in Pakistan produce more energy than needed, the excess is fed into the grid, and based on this excess, the owners of solar systems receive credits.
+These credits can be used in the evening or at night, or when panels produce less electricity than is needed.

 Here is the net metering process explained through steps.
 For procedure guidance, an image of how net metering works is attached.